-- 17.5.1 No student society, club or other organization including the Reflector has the authority to represent or financially bind the Students' Association. - 17.5.2 The Board shall control the disbursement of the Students' Association funds through approval of the annual Association budget. - 17.5.3 Any material deviation from the annual budget must be brought back to the Board for subsequent approval or modification in accordance with Board policies.
+- 17.5.1 No student society, club or other organization including the Reflector Publication Society of Calgary has the authority to represent or financially bind the Students' Association. - 17.5.2 The Board shall control the disbursement of the Students' Association funds through approval of the annual Association budget. - 17.5.3 Any material deviation from the annual budget must be brought to the Board for subsequent approval or modification in accordance with Board policies.